 You may be able to get ella for free or low cost from a Planned Parenthood health center, your local health department, or another family planning clinic.
-Call your nearest Planned Parenthood to find out if they can hook you up with emergency contraception that fits your budget.
+Call your nearest health center to find out if they can hook you up with emergency contraception that fits your budget.
 The staff at your local Planned Parenthood health center can also help you figure out if your insurance will pay for your morning-after pill.

 Because timing is super important when it comes to the morning-after pill and it may take a while to get a prescription, call your doctor or your local Planned Parenthood health center as soon as you can.

 If you want to plan ahead and get ella before you need it, you can also ask your nurse or doctor for a prescription for ella the next time you have an appointment.
 You can keep it in your medicine cabinet and it will be there for you, just in case.
 That way you can take it as soon as possible if an accident happens, and you won’t have to worry about getting a prescription when you’re totally stressed out.

 These medicines or supplements can make ella not work as well: